Welcome to the Rigging Dojo FAQ

 Q: What do your 101 courses teach?

-A: Currently we have Python scripting 101, Rigging 101, Deformations 101, Face rigging 101 courses that are geared to intermediate and beginner students.
+A: Our 101 level courses that are geared to intermediate and beginner students.
 Group participation is required.
 The courses follow a Lecture/assignment/Critique format but with a production focus.
 Production focused training puts the student in the center of the learning experience.
 We don’t dumb down, hand hold or do the work for you.
 We expect students to ask questions, struggle and learn the proper foundations of why rigging is done the way it is.
 This is the best way for students to learn how to learn and not just rote copy tutorials.

 Q: Do you have any Special Project courses?

-A: We also offer several special project courses like Character engineering – Morphy and red 9 meta rigging for opensource tools, Prop rigging – character and environment interactive rigs, Short film rigging – partnering with Anomalia to rig student workshop characters
+A: Depending on availability we sometimes also offer several special project learning opportunities like what we did with the short film rigging – partnering with Anomalia to rig student workshop characters

 Q: How long is a course?

-A: Courses are 8 weeks and the Apprenticeship program is 4 weeks.
+A: Courses vary but are an average of 8 to 10 weeks and the Apprenticeship program is 4 weeks.
 This allows enough time to learn important material while limiting the demands on the the students work/life schedule.

 Q: When can I start?